protectai/nbdefense/docs/docs/getting-started/jupyter-lab-extension.md

 Once the extension has been installed, you can now start scanning your notebooks within the JupyterLab environment.

-Installing the NB Defense Jupyter Lab Extension (JLE) will add a tab with an NB icon to your side bar.
+Installing the NB Defense JupyterLab Extension (JLE) will add a tab with an NB icon to your side bar.
 Clicking this will take you to the NB Defense JLE panel.
 From there you can run a scan or view scan results for the currently focused notebook.

 <video autoplay loop muted src="/imgs/open-nb-defense-panel.mp4">
     Open NB Defense panel video